codeanonorg/Octo-syn/README.md

 # Octo-syn

-Theoretical framework for Octo's programs synthetiser
+Octo's programs synthetiser and shellcode generator.

 ## What is Octo-syn ?